Organization Readiness Assessment

 When should the assessment be done?

-It is recommended that the first readiness assessment be done during the planning process to implement SDVTs.
-An immediate benefit of the readiness assessment is the opportunity to reflect on the questions to stimulate your own thoughts on how to make an organization better suited to Self Directed Volunteer Teams.
+An initial readiness assessment is typically done during the planning process to implement SDVTs.
+An immediate benefit is the opportunity to reflect on how your organization may or may nor support Self Directed Volunteers.

-We strongly suggest that you repeat the process at intervals throughout implementation.
-Subsequent assessments are intended to measure how much the needle has moved and to identify potential adjustments that may need to be made.
+We strongly suggest that the process is repeated at planned intervals throughout implementation to measure how much the needle has moved and to identify potential adjustments that may need to be made.